 Finally, as counterproductive as it might sound, it’s important to avoid covering your goats with blankets or other man-made warming materials unless they are on the verge of hypothermia and you need to bring their core temperatures back up.

 The reason for this is simple.
 If you cover them with blankets, you will discourage their bodies from protecting themselves by growing the necessary thick winter coats.
+Goats will naturally grow a winter coat and if you cover them with blankets, their bodies will not feel the need to grow a nice thick winter coat to keep them warm.

 How to Keep Baby Goats Warm in Winter